rkalis/truffle-assertions/README.md

 `Event of type ${eventType} was not emitted`
 `Event filter for ${eventType} returned no results`
 ```
 Depending on the reason for the assertion failure.
+The default message also includes a list of events that were emitted in the passed transaction.

 ### truffleAssert.eventNotEmitted(result, eventType, filter, message)
-The `eventNotEmitted` assertion checks that an event with type eventType has not been emitted by the transaction with result result.
+The `eventNotEmitted` assertion checks that an event with type `eventType` has not been emitted by the transaction with result `result`.
 A filter function can be passed along to further specify requirements for the event arguments:

 ```javascript
 truffleAssert.eventNotEmitted(result, 'TestEvent', (ev) => {